TempoPlatform/tempo-brands/README.md

 ![image](https://github.com/TempoPlatform/tempo-sdk/blob/master/images/Tempo%20Mini%20-%20Donwload.png?raw=true)

-Used alone or in conjunction with Branded Placements, Tempo Minis provide a way for you to offer a shopping or download experience inside a game..
+Used alone or in conjunction with Branded Placements, Tempo Minis provide a way for you to offer a shopping or download experience inside a game.

 * Audio Ads  - Status: Trial campaigns starting Q4’20